shakebugs/shake-docs/docs/flutter/configuration-and-data/blackbox.md

 App orientation is captured every 2 seconds.

 ## Enabling and disabling
-Black box is enabled by default, however, you can use the method below to disable it.
+Black box is enabled by default, however, you can use the method below to disable it:

 ```dart title="main.dart"
 // highlight-next-line